blentley/ForecastingElectricityDemand/README.md

 The results presented below are plots showing the actual values of demand and the predicted values of demand for the test set.
 I've also included a subsection of these results for clearer viewing.

 #### Method 1 results
 As expected the predicted values follow quite closely to the observed values.
-The root mean squared error I've used for evaluation is 337.65
+The root mean squared error (RMSE) I've used for evaluation is 279, the lowest of the three methods.
 **Full results**

 ![M1Full](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/M1FullResults.PNG)